terrainthesky-hub/terrainthesky-hub.github.io/_posts/2024-1-5-Setting-Up-WebdriverIO-Mocha-Framework-With-Git-Hub-Actions-and-Allure.md

 ![image](https://github.com/terrainthesky-hub/terrainthesky-hub.github.io/assets/60892621/98454d77-7c7c-4f3e-b6ac-8332e5cc6da0)

-Now in your bash terminal do git add ., git commit -m "your commit name", and git push to see it run your Docker container, test suite, and create your allure report on the gh-pages branch hosted by github pages.
+Now in your bash terminal do "git add .", then git commit -m "your commit name", and git push to see it run your Docker container, test suite, and create your allure report on the gh-pages branch hosted by github pages.
 I have a purposefully added a failed test to show it will run even if one of the tests fails:

 ![image](https://github.com/terrainthesky-hub/terrainthesky-hub.github.io/assets/60892621/624f4825-042c-4a3b-9419-6b10626bf4d2)